JoinColony/colonyJS/docs/_Docs_GetStarted.md

 ---

-The task lifecycle is a great way to get a complete picture of how ColonyJS works with the Colony Network.
+The task lifecycle is a great way to get a complete picture of how colonyJS works with the Colony Network.
 If you're a seasoned developer, or more of an "I'll just figure it out myself" type, you might want to jump to the [Quickstart](../docs-quickstart/).

 The most useful tool within a colony is the `task` method.
 Tasks are used to coordinate work, track reputation, and ultimately the only way to get paid through a colony.
 See [tasks](../../colonynetwork/docs-tasks/) for a complete description of what tasks are within a colony.

-Using ColonyJS, you can query the blockchain for information about tasks, create new tasks and modify them, commit and reveal ratings, finalize and trigger task payouts -- all from within your application.
+Using colonyJS, you can query the blockchain for information about tasks, create new tasks and modify them, commit and reveal ratings, finalize and trigger task payouts -- all from within your application.

-We'll assume you've already installed ColonyJS in your project.
+We'll assume you've already installed colonyJS in your project.
 If you haven't, see [Installation](../docs-install).

 ## Getting Started
 First of all, we will need to set up some prerequisites (clients for the Colony Network and for a specific Colony).